awslabs/mountpoint-s3/doc/TROUBLESHOOTING.md

 mountpoint_s3::fuse: unlink failed: Deletes are disabled.
 Use '--allow-delete' mount option to enable it.
 ```

+In order to delete files using Mountpoint user need to enable it using `--allow-delete` CLI flag.
+To know more about the behaviour of file deletion, please visit [Delete Semantics](https://github.com/awslabs/mountpoint-s3/blob/main/doc/SEMANTICS.md#deletes)

 ## Listing file which is shadowed by directory of same name

 A file system directory cannot contain both a file and a directory of the same name.
 If your bucket's directory structure would result in this state, only the directory will be accessible.
 The object will not be accessible.
-For more details on how Mountpoint maps S3 object keys to files and directories, see the [semantics documentation](https://github.com/awslabs/mountpoint-s3/blob/main/doc/SEMANTICS.md#mapping-s3-object-keys-to-files-and-directories).
 For example, our bucket contains the following object keys:

 * out
 * out/image.jpg

-When listing the content of a directory mounting the bucket in the example above, we will get the following result:
+When listing the content of a directory `mnt` mounting the bucket in the example above, we will get the following result:

 ```
-$ ls
+$ ls mnt/
 out
 ```